 The wrestling coaches offices are located on the fourth floor of the Malkin Athletic Center at 39 Holyoke St., Cambridge, Mass., (Driving Directions).

-The two-time EIWA Coach of the Year has mentored two national champions, 17 EIWA champions and 19 All-American's during his 21 seasons at the helm of the Crimson, creating a culture of excellence never seen before.
-Prior to Weiss' arrival in Cambridge, Harvard boasted just seven All-American's in almost 80 years.
+The two-time EIWA Coach of the Year has mentored two national champions, 17 EIWA champions and 19 All-Americans during his 25 seasons at the helm of the Crimson, creating a culture of excellence never seen before.
+Prior to Weiss' arrival in Cambridge, Harvard boasted just seven All-Americans in almost 80 years.

-Weiss has guided wrestlers to the NCAA Championships in each of the last 19 seasons, with multiple student-athletes reaching the national meet in 17 of those years.
-In addition to the six wrestlers who made NCAAs in 2001, Harvard has placed four at the meet seven times under Weiss.
-The Crimson finished 20th as a team at the NCAA meet in 1999, 22nd in 2002, 2004 and 2007, 23rd in 2010, 28th in 2000 and 29th in 1998.
+During his time at Harvard, Weiss has guided wrestlers to the NCAA Championships in 23 of the last 24 seasons, with multiple student-athletes reaching the national meet in 20 of those years.
+In addition to the six wrestlers who qualified for NCAAs in 2001, Harvard has placed four at the meet seven times under Weiss.
+The Crimson finished 20th as a team at NCAAs in 1999, 22nd in 2002, 2004 and 2007, 23rd in 2010, 28th in 2000 and 29th in 1998.

-Seventeen Crimson wrestlers have won EIWA titles under Weiss, compared to just four in Harvard history before Weiss’ arrival.
-From 1998 to 2007, at least one Harvard wrestler won his weight with two individual champions each in 1999, 2001, 2002 and 2006.
+Success on the national stage begins at the conference level and the aforementioned 17 EIWA champions trump the four Harvard boasted prior to Weiss’ arrival.
+From 1998 to 2007, at least one Harvard wrestler won his weight class with two individual champions each in 1999, 2001, 2002 and 2006.

 Weiss, a 1990 Franklin & Marshall graduate and four-year starter on the wrestling team, was an EIWA runner-up and an NCAA qualifier as a senior.
 He graduated with the school record for most wins in a season with 29, and ranked second in all-time career wins.